alvidir/webcache/README.md

     - GET # catch only responses of GET requests

 request:
-  timeout: 3000 # how much long can it takes a request to get back a response (ms)

-  methods:
+  methods: # methods configuration for any endpoint listed in this file
     - name: default
       enabled: true # since non listed method are disabled by default, enable all them
     - name: DELETE
       cached: false # do not catch any DELETE response

+  headers: # global headers for any endpoint listed in this file
+    - XXX_GLOBAL_HEADER: global_header

 router:
   - endpoints: # afected endpoints for the current configuration (regex)
       - https?://(www\.)?[-a-zA-Z0-9@:%._\+~#=]{1,256}\.[a-zA-Z0-9()]{1,32}/?$

-    headers: # global headers to add to any request
+    headers: # custom headers for the endpoints above
       XXX_A_CUSTOM_HEADER: header_value
       XXX_ANOTHER_HEADER: another_value

-    methods:
+    methods: # methods configuration for the endpoints above
       - name: GET
         headers: # custom headers for GET requests
           XXX_JUST_IN_GET_HEADER: get_header_value